uhgall/yo_pull/README.md

 | µm per pixel | **0.5 µm/px** |
 | px per mm | **2000 px/mm** |

-At the typical **640×480** video size, the full field of view is about:
+So with the **640×480** video size, the full field of view is about:

 - width: **0.32 mm** (640 px)
 - height: **0.24 mm** (480 px)